Corruption: Relationship to economic growth

 Different types of corruption harm in different ways, though not all are immediately growth-impeding.
 Following an "Unbundled Corruption" framework, Ang describes using the analogy of drugs: "Petty theft and grand theft are like toxic drugs; they directly and unambiguously hurt the economy by draining public and private wealth while delivering no benefits in return.
 Speed money is akin to painkillers; it may relieve a headache but doesn't improve one's strength.
 Access money, on the other hand, is like steroids.
 It spurs muscle growth and allows one to perform superhuman feats, but it comes with serious side effects, including the possibility of a complete meltdown."

 Corruption can negatively impact the economy both directly, through for example tax evasion and money laundering, as well as indirectly by distorting fair competition and fair markets, and by increasing the cost of doing business.
 It is strongly negatively associated with the share of private investment and, hence, lowers the economic growth rate.

 Corruption reduces the returns of productive activities.
 If the production returns fall faster than the returns to corruption and rent-seeking activities, resources will flow from productive activities to corruption activities over time.
 This will result in a lower stock of producible inputs like human capital in corrupted countries.

 Corruption creates the opportunity for increased inequality, reduces the return of productive activities, and, hence, makes rent-seeking and corruption activities more attractive.
 This opportunity for increased inequality not only generates psychological frustration for the underprivileged but also reduces productivity growth, investment, and job opportunities.

 Some experts have suggested that corruption stimulated economic growth in East and Southeast Asian countries.
 An often-cited example is South Korea, where President Park Chung Hee favored a small number of companies, and later used this financial influence to pressure these chaebols to follow the government's development strategy.
 This 'profit-sharing' corruption model incentivizes government officials to support economic development, as they would personally benefit financially from it.

 One neglected example of high growth with corruption is the American Gilded Age, which Yuen Yuen Ang has compared to China's Gilded Age.
 In both, she noted, "corruption evolved over time from thuggery and theft to more sophisticated exchanges of power and profit," and resultingly, both saw unequal and risky growth.
-Biased narratives about Western development and global corruption metrics have obscured this historical pattern.
+Biased narratives about global corruption metrics have obscured this historical pattern.